-Some new owners, desperate to offload a flooded vehicle that has a rapidly diminishing value, attempt to register the car in a new state.
-This is often successful, since the vehicle history might not follow the car.
-This strategy, however, is an illegal and fraudulent one known as title washing.
+Desperate owners try to offload a flooded vehicle with diminishing value, by attempting to register it in a new state.
+This is often successful since the vehicle history might not follow the car.
+This strategy is an illegal and fraudulent one known as title washing.
 Title washing obscures the car’s history as a flooded vehicle, fraudulently inflating its value and potentially putting buyers in danger.

 Tips for Buying and Selling Flooded Cars in Arkansas

 Some people earn a tidy living buying and selling flooded cars in Arkansas.
 One of the best ways to ensure you get a fair return on your investment is to seek a dealer license so you can attend dealer auctions.
-These auctions tend to offer higher quality cars, and are less likely to welcome fraudulent dealers attempting to peddle damaged, dangerous cars.
+These auctions offer higher quality cars and are less likely to welcome fraudulent dealers attempting to peddle damaged, dangerous cars.

-- Carefully researching each and every vehicle you buy.
-Only purchase potentially high-value cars, such as those for which there is a high demand or collector’s and vintage items that are no longer available on the market.
-Low-value vehicles almost never offer a decent return on the investment, since buyers can easily purchase them used.
+- Carefully research every vehicle you buy.
+Only purchase potentially high-value cars, such as high demand or collectors and vintage items no longer on the market.
+Low-value vehicles rarely offer a decent return on the investment, since buyers can easily purchase them used.

-- Get a complete vehicle history report on any salvage or flooded car you are contemplating buying.
+- A complete vehicle history report on any salvage or flooded car you are buying.
 This tells you exactly what damage the car has sustained, and whether the car can be repaired.